-Zucchini With Greek Yogurt and Roasted Red Pepper Sauce
+Zucchini with Greek Yogurt and Roasted Red Pepper Sauce

-Summer Staple: It doesn't get any lighter than zucchini noodles for pasta, and Taylor Kiser from Food Faith Fitness uses them to bind together other fresh ingredients for a breezy meal.
+Summer Staples: It doesn't get any lighter than zucchini noodles for pasta, and Taylor Kiser from Food Faith Fitness uses them to bind together other fresh ingredients for a breezy meal.
 Greek yogurt is blended with red peppers for an inventive sauce, and there's feta cheese for topping too.

 Hot Tip: "Toss the zucchini noodles with a pinch of salt and let them sit in a strainer over a bowl for 20 to 30 minutes," she says.
 "Stir them around a few times while they strain.
 This will bring a lot of the water out."

-Crab Spaghetti With Lemon Gremolata
+Crab Spaghetti with Lemon Gremolata

-Summer Staple: Crab is a classic summer catch, and that's why we've returned to Foodie Crush to praise this simple but delicious recipe.
+Summer Staples: Crab is a classic summer catch, and that's why we've returned to Foodie Crush to praise this simple but delicious recipe.
 Larsen mixes crab in with the likes of chardonnay and bread crumbs to make an unconventional pasta you'll want to eat with a chilled glass of the same wine.

-Hot Tip: "You could cook yourself some crab legs like I did here, but what I like to do for the quickest and easiest dinner is to buy it already cooked, cleaned, and ready to go," she says.
+Hot Tip: "You could cook yourself some crab legs like I did here, but what I like to do for the quickest and easiest dinner is to buy them already cooked, cleaned, and ready to go," she says.